For every champion, there's an inevitable dynasty question.

 21. Houston Texans

 They can't be as bad as they looked in 2013.
 A few months ago they were considered one of the NFL's best teams.
-There aren't a lot of free-agent concerns other than running back Ben Tate, and obviously they will get some help from the first pick of the draft.
+There aren't a lot of free-agent concerns other than running back Ben Tate, and obviously will get some help from the first pick of the draft.
 This will turn around fast.

 20. Pittsburgh Steelers

-We'll see if the move to bring back offensive coordinator Todd Haley, who wasn't always popular last season, works out.
+We'll see if the move to bring back offensive coordinator Todd Haley, who wasn't always popular last season, works out well.
 They're projected to be about $10 million over the cap with some key free agents hitting the market (safety Ryan Clark, linebacker Jason Worilds, receiver Emmanuel Sanders among them) so any improvement will probably have to come from within.

 19. Miami Dolphins